NativeScript/docs-v8/environment-setup.md

 ## Integrating with native apps

-This section is a missing, some details can be found at the following location:
+This section is missing, some details can be found at the following location:

 - https://github.com/NativeScript/docs/tree/master/docs/guides/integration-with-existing-ios-and-android-apps